madneal/gshark/README.md

 ## Usage
 ### Add Token

 To execute `./gshark scan`, you need to add a GitHub token for crawl information in GitHub.
 You can generate a token in [tokens](https://github.com/settings/tokens).
 Most access scopes are enough.
-For Gitlab search, remember to add token too.
+For GitLab search, remember to add token too.

 [![iR2TMt.md.png](https://s1.ax1x.com/2018/10/31/iR2TMt.md.png)](https://imgchr.com/i/iR2TMt)